 Boosting Energy Performance

 Regular roof inspections can uncover problems before they get costly.
 Replacing missing shingles or fixing flashing might be all it takes to improve your home’s efficiency.
 In some cases, adding attic insulation or updating your roof vents can make a big difference.
-And if your roof is nearing the end of its life, a roof replacement with more energy-efficient materials could lead to serious savings over time, while also keeping your home more comfortable year-round.
+And if your roof is nearing the end of its life, replacing it with more energy-efficient materials could lead to significant savings over time while also keeping your home more comfortable year-round.

 5) Plant and Fungus Growth